c9s/fsrename/README.md

 FSRename
 ======================
-A rename tool that supports concurrent renaming.
+A simple, powerful rename tool supports complex filtering

 fsrename separates the pattern option, therefore you can specify the pattern without typeing these character escapes.